agraubert/agutil/README.md

 * search_range (A utility for manipulating numerical ranges)
 * status_bar (A simple progress bar indicator)
 * Logger (A class for fast, simple, logging)
+* ActiveTimeout (A class for enforcing a timeout for a set of operations)
 * Several standalone utility methods (See the [agutil module page](https://github.com/agraubert/agutil/wiki/agutil-%28main-module%29) on the wiki)

 The __io__ package:

 * Socket (A low-level network IO class built on top of the standard socket class)
 * SocketServer (A low-level listen server to accept connections and return Socket classes)
+* MPlexSocket (A low-level network IO class which multiplexes I/O through multiple channels.
+Threadless version of `QueuedSocket`)
-* QueuedSocket (A low-level network IO class built to manage input across multiple channels)
+* ~~QueuedSocket (A low-level network IO class built to manage input across multiple channels)~~

+  **Deprecated: Will be removed in a future release.** Please transition to `agutil.io.MPlexSocket` which is a threadless version of the same interface

 The __parallel__ package: